jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 Yet church membership has declined.
-And if you think the problem is lack of religious belief, there are many organizations that do this sort of thing without requiring religious belief of any sort, such as strictly Humanist concerns like the Ethical Cultural Society.
-These have not fared any better.
+And if you think the problem is lack of religious belief, there are many organizations that do this sort of thing without requiring religious belief of any sort, such as strictly humanist concerns like the Ethical Cultural Society.
+These organizations have not fared any better.
 The problem is that these concerns, pressing as they are, are not _the_ central concern of people in society now.
 Churches will stagnate insofar as they do not meet a central concern.

-For example, let's look at my secular peer group.
+One reason it is no longer central is there are so many options for meeting these same concerns.
+Take, for example, my secular peer group.
 Few of them go to church.
 But it isn't as if they are bad people.
 Perhaps they feel themselves to be "religious enough" and don't go to church on Sunday even though they're technically Catholic.
 Or they're too busy for